voxeltheater/voxel-case/accessories.md

 # accessories

 We designed a series of 3D printable hangers and holders to store things in the lid of a Voxel Case.
+We recommend printing with thick walls and a sturdy filament such as PETG.

 | Title | Image | Link |
 | --- | --- | --- |